patronus-ai/patronus-py/docs/experiments/evaluators.md

 4. **Create custom adapters when needed**: Don't force your evaluator functions to match the standard interface if there's a more natural way to express them
 5. **Handle edge cases gracefully**: Consider what happens with empty inputs, very long texts, etc.
 6. **Reuse evaluators across experiments**: Create a library of evaluators for consistent assessment
+7. **Weight consistency across evaluator types**: When using evaluator weights, maintain consistency across experiments regardless of whether you're using remote, function-based, or class-based evaluators
+8. **Consider weight distribution**: When using weights, consider making them sum to 1.0 for clearer interpretation of relative importance (e.g., "0.4", "0.3", "0.3" rather than "0.1", "0.1", "0.1")
+9. **Document weight rationale**: Consider documenting why specific weights were chosen for your evaluation strategy, especially when mixing different evaluator types

 Next, we'll explore advanced features of the Patronus Experimentation Framework.